joshuahawksworth/recruitment-fe/README.md

 ## Vercel link

-You can preview this project without a download by using [this](recruitment-fe-tan.vercel.app)  link
+You can preview this project without a download by using [this](recruitment-fe-tan.vercel.app) link.

 ## Getting Started on personal device